albert-killer/CarND-Path-Planning/README.md

 To increase safety **additional and independent checks** were included, verifying that collisions are avoided under all circumstances by verifying that ...

-* ... no vehicles on target lane are very close
+* ... none of the vehicles on target lane are very close,
-* ... no vehicles on target lane are approaching from behind with a higher speed, before ...
+* ... none of the vehicles on target lane are approaching from behind with a higher speed, before ...
-* ... and during lange change
+* ... and during lange change.
-* If car keeps the lane, velocity is reduced to avoid collision with slower vehicles
+* If car keeps lane, velocity is reduced to avoid collision with slower vehicles.

 ![Screenshot of simulation result](Screenshot%20from%202017-09-01%2023-28-03.png?raw=true "Screenshot of simulation result")